MicroEJ/docs/overview/github.rst

    :alt: Import type
    :align: center

-Click :guilabel:`Next`, select :guilabel:`Clone URI`, click :guilabel:`Next` and paste the the remote repository address in the :guilabel:`URI` field.
+Click :guilabel:`Next`, select :guilabel:`Clone URI`, click :guilabel:`Next` and paste the remote repository address in the :guilabel:`URI` field.
 For this repository, the address is `<https://github.com/MicroEJ/ExampleJava-MWT.git>`_.
 If the HTTP address is a valid repository, the other fields are filed automatically.

 .. figure:: images/2-location-to-clone.png
    :alt: Location to clone